In this article:

 Caution: Avoid using OTCs for bacterial diarrhea or if you have an accompanying fever.

 7. Zinc supplementation

 How to use: Consume zinc-containing foods such as oats, nuts, fortified cereals, yeast, beans, and oysters.
 Supplements should only be taken after consulting a doctor.

 Self-Care Tips to Help in the Management of Diarrhea

 The following changes in diet and eating habits may help in alleviating the symptoms of diarrhea:

-- Increase your fluid intake.
 Consume 8–10 cups of fluids every day, including water, half-strength juice, broth, electrolyte replacement drinks, and chamomile or peppermint tea.

 - Eat fiber-rich foods to help solidify your stool.

 - Avoid high-fat, fried, or greasy foods.

 - Avoid foods with high sugar content, such as chocolate milk, candy, regular soda, and undiluted fruit juice.